-Sir Winston Churchill

 Going through a tough time?
 Does the mountain you are climbing seem too steep?

-But it’s not just a mountain, and it’s not your only mountain.
+But it’s not just a mountain, and it’s not your mountain only.

 You are striving not only for yourself, but also for others.
 Whatever you are trying to achieve today, whatever you hope to have in the future, can be used as inspiration for others…